Celebrate your achievement with fellow graduates, family, and friends

 Check-in

-The check-in and procession line-up will be in the Kinesiology Complex (KNB) near the Jack Simpson Gymnasium.
+The graduate check-in will be positioned near the entrance of the Red and White Club.
 Volunteers and staff will be available to help direct you to the proper location.
-Once graduates have been checked in, they will receive their name card and be directed to their spot in the procession line-up.
+Once you have been checked in, you will receive your name card and be directed to your seat.

 Ceremony

-The ceremony begins when the graduates enter the gymnasium, where volunteers will direct you to your seat.
+The ceremony begins at 6:00 pm.
 Following speeches and presentations, graduates will be directed to the podium in an orderly fashion and will hand over their name card at the podium.

 Please be sure to have your name card visible when you reach the podium.